15 January 2019

 3. Practice pacing

 Practice flare-up management by learning about ‘pacing’.
 At a time where we all move and operate so quickly, it seems we have forgotten to value rest and recuperation, pushing ourselves to the brink.
 A question we get a lot at all our Self-Management Events is ‘How do you know when to slow down?’
 Pacing is recognising your limitations, looking at your lifestyle and developing a goal action plan, to change the way you think about your daily activities, your condition and your rest time.
 Pacing, as we advise our members, is becoming aware of your activity and conscious not to overdo it on good days.
-In 2018 be considerate of your long-term wellbeing, and appreciate that you can confidently prioritise your tasks to suit how you may feel on a particular day.
+Be considerate of your long-term wellbeing, and appreciate that you can confidently prioritise your tasks to suit how you may feel on a particular day.

 4. Join a group